-Focusing on the import of Indian Ocean water into the South Atlantic in large eddies known as Agulhas Rings
+Focusing on the import of Indian Ocean

 The Indian Ocean water is an important source of heat for the Atlantic Ocean and is critical part of the global meridional overturning circulation.
 This new NSF-NERC funded project measures the exchange between these two ocean basins with a novel suite of moorings, autonomous and profiling instruments.
 Bangor scientists, led by Dr Yueng-Djern Lenn will be responsible for quantifying the vertical mixing of heat and salt taking place in the Cape Cauldron area off South Africa.